-Qi gong is a type of Traditional Chinese Medicine (TCM) that is thought to be at least 4,000 years old.
-There are two main types of Qi gong practice: internal and external.
+Qi gong is an ancient type of traditional Chinese medicine (TCM) that has been used for thousands of years.
+There are many different styles of performing Qi gong.
+The two main types of Qi gong practice are internal Qi gong and external Qi gong.
 Internal Qi gong is a self-directed technique that involves the use of sounds, movements, and meditation.
-Internal Qi gong actively engages people in their own health and well-being, and can be performed with or without the presence of a Master instructor.
+Internal Qi gong actively engages people in their own health and well-being and can be performed with or without the presence of a Master instructor.
 It may be practiced daily to promote health maintenance and disease prevention.
-External Qi gong, also known as qi emission, is performed by a Master using his or her hands on a patient, with the aim to project qi for the purpose of healing.
-There are many different styles of performing Qi gong, and the Chinese government has reported over 5,000 types.
+External Qi gong, also known as qi emission, is performed by a Master using his or her hands on a patient with the aim to project qi for the purpose of healing.

-AST Chiro, Chan-Chuang qi-gong, Chi Gong, Chi Kung, Chun Do Su Bup, Daoyin-Tuna Qigong, hexiangzhuang (flying crane) qigong, Nei-Gong, Pa Tuan Jin, Pai Jer Tsuh Jih Gong, Qigong, Qigong emitted external Qi (QEQ), Qigong Waiqi, Qigong Yangsheng, Qigongizations, Wai Qi Fa Gong, walking qigong, Yan Jing Yi Shen Gong.
+AST Chiro, Chan-Chuang qi-gong therapy, chi, Chi Gong, Chi Kung, Chinese medicine, Chun Do Su Bup, Daoyin, Daoyin-Tuna Qi gong, external Qi gong, Falun gong, hanyu pinyin, healing touch, hexiangzhuang (flying crane) Qi gong, imagery, internal Qi gong, meditation, Nei-Gong, Pa Tuan Jin, Pai Jer Tsuh Jih Gong, Qigong, Qi gong emitted external Qi (QEQ), Qi gong Waiqi, Qi gong Yangsheng, Qi gongizations, Reiki, tai chi, therapeutic touch, traditional Chinese medicine (TCM), visualization, Wai Qi Fa Gong, walking Qi gong, Yan Jing Yi Shen Gong.